ArchSkorne/pen-testing-labs/copilot-context.md

 ```

 ## ✅ Minimal contributor contract (how I, Copilot, will behave)
-- Ask before making any destructive repo-wide edits (deleting files, rewriting week content)
+-- Ask before making any destructive repo-wide edits (deleting files, rewriting month content)
-- Create or update week files only when you ask me to (or give explicit commands like "start week 04")
+-- Create or update month files only when you ask me to (or give explicit commands like "start month 04")
-- Use the `templates/` folder when generating new files
+-- Use the `templates/` folder when generating new files

 ## 📌 Next steps I can take for you now
 - Create a `templates/` folder and add `weekly-progress-template.md` and `lab-notes-template.md`
-- Create `Week01/weekly-progress.md` prefilled with the template and mark it `in-progress`
+- Create `Month01/weekly-progress.md` prefilled with the template and mark it `in-progress`
 - Or wait for your confirmation/edits to this process